riot-ci/RIOT/examples/lua_REPL/README.md

 By default only some of the builtin modules are loaded, to preserve RAM.
 See the definition of `BARE_MINIMUM_MODS` in main.c.

+### Using the interpreter

+See the [Lua manual](https://www.lua.org/manual/5.3/) for the syntax of the language.

+Each piece of single or multi-line input is compiled as a chunk and run.
+For this reason, issuing "local" definitions may not work as expected: the definitions will be local to that chunk only.